urbit/docs/docs/arvo/network.md

 ```

 Most of the code should be straightforward.
 In `++poke-atom`,
-the only new thing is the expression `(@t arg)`.
+the only new thing is the expression `(@t arg)`, which is the type `@t` being called as a function with argument `arg`.
 As we already
 know, `@t` is the type of "cord" text strings.
-In Hoon, when types are called as functions, they serve as a validator function (called a "clam" in hoon) -- that is, a function whose domain is all nouns and range is the given type.
+In Hoon, when types are called as functions, they serve as a validator function called a "clam" -- that is, a function whose domain is all nouns, and range is the given type (in this case, `@t`).

-In simpler terms, if a validator function is passed a value that
+In simpler terms, if a clam is passed a value of its own
-falls within its type, that value is produced.
+type, it produces that value.
 Otherwise, it
 produces the default value (aka the "bunt") of its type.
 Here we call
 this `@t` function on the argument.
 This coerces the argument
 to text, so that we can print it out prettily no matter what